 Should I Get the wifi or 3g version of the Kindle ?

 The Kindle 3g version costs Rs.3000 more than the wifi version.
 Kindle Paperwhite is a great choice if you already have a high-speed internet connection and wireless router set up in your home.
 If you do not have Wi-Fi set up at home, Kindle Paperwhite 3G may be a better option – 3G connectivity lets you download books anytime, anywhere.
 Mind you that you do not have to pay for the 3g service and its free worldwide wherever there is connectivity.

 We think since most people have smartphones, you can just create a hotspot and tether the Kindle to the phones wifi and use it.
 Hence we recommend the Wifi version over the 3g version.

-1. Amazon Kindle Paperwhite Leather Cover, Saddle Tan
+1. Kindle Paperwhite Premium Leather Amazon Cover (10th Gen), Rustic Tan

 Should I get the basic Kindle ?